4kxz/categorical-kernels/doc/kcat.rst

 The :mod:`kcat.datasets` module contains different functions that generate categorical datasets.

-The :mod:`kcat.misc` module is a catch-all for a few useful snippets of code.
+The :mod:`kcat.utils` module is a catch-all for a few useful snippets of code.

 Subpackages
 -----------